If you feel suicidal

 - take ten deep breaths, counting each one out loud

-- do a reality checklist – write down everything you can think of about where you are right now, such as the time, date, colour of the walls, all the furniture in the room, etc.
+- write down everything you can think of about where you are right now, such as the time, date, colour of the walls and the furniture in the room

 See our page on self-care for anxiety and panic attacks for more tips.